acmeair/acmeair-nodejs/README.md

 #### Micro-Service

-* Main NodeJS application , delegate authorization logic to the authorization service NodeJS application through AUTH_SERVICE environment variable which points to the service host and port.
+* Main NodeJS application which delegates authorization logic to the authorization service NodeJS application.
+* Use AUTH_SERVICE environment variable to point to the service host and port.
 * Both applications connect to backend datastore.